-To properly integrate the CircleCI plugin, make sure to complete all four steps, as detailed in this article:
+To integrate Colony with the CircleCI plugin, make sure to complete all four steps, as detailed in this article:

 - Step 1: Enable CircleCI to Use 3rd Party Tools